-Think about it.
-You are away from all the stress in your life.
+Think about it: when you travel, you’re away from all the stress in your life.
 You are in a new environment.
-There is a lot to see.
-A lot to do.
+There is a lot to see, a lot to do.
 People to meet and places to go.
-You can do what you want and that is the most stress free experience out there.
+You can do whatever you want and that is the most stress-free experience out there.
 By focusing on your mental health, you can return to work and your responsibilities with new focus and commitment because you have cleared your head.

-Which means it is a great time to take a life time out.
-Most people would say this is the wrong time to be spending but if you think about it, it is actually the best time.
+That means that now is a great time to take a life time-out.
+Most people would say this is the wrong time to be spending but if you think about it, it’s actually the best time.
 When the economy is good, you’ll be in demand and will be able to make the most money you can earn.
 If you are off spending your days in Fiji (which I recommend) or some other tropical island, you’re missing out on your chance to maximize your earnings.

-But when the economy is bad, you are most likely going to be fired or unable to find a great high paying job.
-The average person now waits four months to find a job.
-If you are going to spend four months doing anything, why not spend it in Europe or China or bouncing around Central America?
+But when the economy is bad, you are more likely to be laid-off or not able to find a great high-paying job (it now takes the average person four months to find a job).
+If you have four months on your hands, why not spend it in Europe or China or bouncing around Central America?
 Best to ride out the storm somewhere else.
 Moreover, you may find a new passion or opportunity that would never have presented itself otherwise.

-Author Tim Ferris is famous for his book on the four hour work week.
-That may not be realistic for all of us but he strikes upon a great point in his book- the idea of mini-retirements.
-Most of us work towards retirement, that time when we can sit back, relax, and do what we want instead of what we have to do.
+Author Tim Ferriss, who’s famous for his book The 4-Hour Work Week, talks about the idea of mini-retirements.
+Most of us work towards retirement — that time when we can sit back, relax, and do what we want instead of what we have to do.
 But by the time most of us get there, we’re old, we can’t do what we wanted when we were younger, life is different, or we might be sick.
-Or maybe, we never make it to retirement.
-People put off their dreams for a future that may never come.
-You can’t delay life.
-You just need to make the most of it now.
-Taking a break is like a mini-retirement.
-It gives you a chance to stop delaying all those things you want to do and helps you relax because when was the last time you really did that?
+Or we never even make it to retirement.
+So many people put off their dreams for a future that may never come.
+But you can’t delay life — you just need to make the most of it now and taking a break is like a mini-retirement.
+It gives you a chance to stop delaying all those things you really want to do and helps you relax because when was the last time you did that?